marqo-ai/marqo/perf_tests/README.md

 ### Add new dependencies
 We use pip-tools to generate `requirements.txt` file from `requirements.in`.
 Please do not edit `requirements.txt` file directly.
-Instead, add the direct dependency to `requirements.in`, and run
+Instead, add the direct dependency to requirements.in, and run

 ```shell
 pip install pip-tools